uc-cdis/vadc-mkdocs-staging/docs/data-analysis/OHDSI-atlas.md

 A cohort is a set of persons who satisfy one or more inclusion criteria for a duration of time.

 Use the concept sets to create initial events and other criteria for defining the study population cohort.
 A cohort is defined as a Person with an entry and exit date.
-Thus, a person can be in a cohort multiple times if they meet the criteria.

 To define a new cohort, click on “Cohort Definitions” (#11), then click the “New Cohort” button (#12).